andrevargas22/Dog_Breed_Classification/README.md

 ### Web App

-I made a small Web App that runs the generated model, the files can be found in the /Web App folder, at it is currently available at: http://andrevargas22.pythonanywhere.com/
+I made a small Web App that runs the generated model, the files can be found in the /Web App folder, and it is currently available at: http://andrevargas22.pythonanywhere.com/

 ### Example Results